 Pasadena (91101, 91103, 91104, 91105, 91106, 91107)

-CSLB #1073586 (C-20 HVAC)
+CSLB #1073586

 Local HVAC Challenges

 Pasadena's extreme summer heat creates a unique challenge: HVAC systems must be sized for 105-degree design days, not the 95-degree standard used for coastal LA.
-Undersizing is a common problem in Pasadena homes—equipment that was adequate when installed in the 1990s may struggle now with increasingly hot summers.
+Undersizing is a common problem in Pasadena homes — equipment that was adequate when installed in the 1990s may struggle now with increasingly hot summers.
 We add a 10 to 15 percent safety factor for Pasadena installations to ensure adequate capacity on peak demand days.

 The city's many historic homes also require a careful approach to ductwork routing to preserve architectural features.
 Many of Pasadena's most desirable homes are in landmark districts that restrict exterior modifications.
 Adding central AC to a historic Pasadena craftsman requires careful planning: outdoor unit placement must be screened from street view, penetrations through historic plaster must be minimized, and ductwork routing must avoid structural elements.

-Our Diagnostic Process
+Our Replacement Process

 When Repair No Longer Makes Sense